Advertisement

 Former professional footballer Emmanuel Adebayor was born and raised in Togo, a West African country.
 Emmanuel Adebayor played his Premier League season with Arsenal in 2006.
 Adebayor became one of the top performers in the league with goal-scoring ability, physicality, and technical skills.
 Despite the ups and downs in his career, Emmanuel had played a significant role in Manchester City, securing a fourth-place finish in 2011.

 Later, he had a notable stint at Tottenham Hotspur as well, and then moved to Crystal Palace.
-In his Premier League career, Emmanuel Adebayor made 242 appearances, scoring 97 goals and 35 assists.
+In his Premier League career, Emmanuel Adebayor made 242 appearances, scoring 97 goals and 35 assists, making him one of the best African players in Premier League history.

 ---|---|---|---|---|---|